Brandon Moreno: Post championship

 Moreno was expected to face Amir Albazi at UFC Fight Night 237 on February 24, 2024.
 However, Albazi withdrew due to a neck injury and was replaced by former title challenger Brandon Royval.
 In a competitive bout, Moreno lost by split decision.
 13 out of 18 media outlets scored the bout for Royval.

 It was reported that the bout between Moreno and Amir Albazi was re-scheduled to take place on November 9, 2024 in the main event at UFC Fight Night 247.
 However, the bout was moved to November 2, 2024 at UFC Fight Night 246.
 Moreno won the fight by unanimous decision.

-Moreno faced Steve Erceg in the main event on April 5, 2025 at UFC on ESPN 64 in Mexico City.
+Moreno faced former UFC Flyweight Championship challenger Steve Erceg in the main event on April 5, 2025 at UFC on ESPN 64 in Mexico City.
 He won the fight by unanimous decision.

-Moreno is scheduled to face former Shooto Flyweight Champion Tatsuro Taira on December 6, 2025 at UFC 323.
+Moreno faced former Shooto Flyweight Champion Tatsuro Taira on December 6, 2025 at UFC 323.
+He lost the fight via technical knockout in the second round, marking his first career stoppage loss.

+Moreno was scheduled to face Asu Almabayev in the main event on February 28, 2026, at UFC Fight Night 268.
+However, Almabayev withdrew due to a hand injury and was replaced by Lone'er Kavanagh.
+Moreno lost the fight by unanimous decision.

+Moreno faced Joseph Morales on September 12, 2026 at UFC Fight Night 288.
+He won the fight by split decision.
+6 out of 9 media outlets scored the bout for Morales.